 Moira tells Oliver that she and Walter are married.
 Dude, it has been five years.
-In Hamlet, Gertrude married Claudius within one month.
+In Hamlet, Gertrude married Claudius within one month of her husband’s death.
 One month!
-Lay off, Ollie.

 Eventually Oliver says, “It’s fine,” but he doesn’t look like he thinks it’s fine.
 And then he gets up and leaves the table.
 But he does ask to be excused!

 Oliver picks up an apple from the table, winks at Thea, and then leaves.
 I don’t really understand.
 They make such a big deal out of him taking the apple, showing a close-up of his hand while he does it, with Thea in the background watching.
 And why is he winking?
 Just to cheer her up?
 She looks pretty glum in her final reaction shot as he leaves the room.
 Still, the wink pleases me.

 Oliver brought back a chest from the island.
 In it he has the book of names from his father, some other things we don’t see.
 Perhaps a Russian lesson book?

 He knocks on Thea’s door.
 She’s inside with a friend, chopping up prescription pills for snorting or something.
 Bad drug stuff.
 Oliver doesn’t wait for the OK, he just walks right in after knocking (what’s even the point in knocking if you do that?), and he sees the girls scrambling to cover something up.
 With his superhero psychic senses he seems to know immediately what it is.

 She and her friend are both in uniform, so we know immediately that they’re in high school.
 We find out later that she’s 17, so I’ll go into her age later.
 But for now let me say that her uniform is all undone – the tie is loose, the button-up shirt is unbuttoned almost scandalously low, and the jacket is unbuttoned.
 I mean, she basically looks like she’s in the process of taking it off.
 So definite sexy vibes from the costume department.